Maxim-Mazurok/google-api-typings-generator/gapi.client.logging/readme.md

 await gapi.client.logging.exclusions.patch({ name: "name",  });

 /*
 Gets the Logging CMEK settings for the given resource.Note: CMEK for the Log Router can be configured for Google Cloud projects, folders, organizations and billing accounts.
-Once configured for an organization, it applies to all projects and folders in the Google Cloud organization.See Enabling CMEK for Logs Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
+Once configured for an organization, it applies to all projects and folders in the Google Cloud organization.See Enabling CMEK for Log Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
 */
 await gapi.client.logging.folders.getCmekSettings({ name: "name",  });